pantor/ruckig/README.md

 ## Development

 Ruckig is written in C++17.
-It is currently tested against following versions
+It is continuously tested on `ubuntu-latest`, `macos-latest`, and `windows-latest` against following versions

 - Doctest v2.4 (only for testing)
 - Reflexxes v1.2 (only for comparison)